What Is The Difference Between A Dutch Hoe And A Hoe?

 The handle length of hoes can vary depending on the type and the manufacturer.
 Draw hoes, like the Dutch hoe, typically have longer handles that range from 48 to 60 inches.
 Chopping hoes usually have shorter handles, ranging from 24 to 36 inches, as the shorter length provides greater control for chopping and breaking up soil.
 Scuffle hoes and stirrup hoes also tend to have shorter handles, allowing for closer and more efficient weeding.

-See also What Is A Garden Definition For Kids?
+See also What Is The Best Way To Plan A Garden Layout?

 Efficiency and Effectiveness